Rajeh Mahmoud

 Rajeh Mustafa Mahmoud (راجح مصطفى محمود) was a Syrian Major general who was commander of the military engineering unit of the Republican Guard (Syria).
-Mahmoud was born on 15 January 1959 in Homs.
-He is from Umm al-Dawali village in Homs Governatore.
+Mahmoud was born on 15 January 1959 in Umm al-Dawali village in Homs Governatore.

 The Republican Guard of Syria is used to protect top Syrian government officials from any external threats.
-As one of the Guard's commanders Major General Mahmoud served as an official ceremonial guard of president Bashar al-Assad.
+As one of the Guard's commanders, Major General Rajeh Mahmoud served as an official ceremonial guard of president Bashar al-Assad.

 On 1 February 2012 State media reported that he and three of his soldiers were killed in a clash around Damascus on 1 February 2012.
 State media claimed "a number" of combatants were also killed.

-Major general Rajeh Mahmoud as a ceremonial guard to president Bashar al-Assad.